slang-i18n/slang/slang/README.md

 ### ➤ Maps

-You can access each translation via string keys by defining maps.
+You can access each translation via string keys.

-Add the `(map)` hint or define maps in your `slang.yaml` or `build.yaml`.
+Add the `(map)` modifier.

-Keep in mind that all nice features like autocompletion are gone.

 ```json5
 // File: strings.i18n.json